-What is the Academic Council?
+What is the Board of Study?

-The Academic Council oversees the management and operation of the programme.
+The Board of Study oversees the management and operation of the programme.
 Membership consists of all staff teaching on the programme, other staff essential to the running of the programme and student course representatives.
 The Link Tutor from LJMU may also attend.
 You can discuss any aspects of your programme with your course representative for them to raise in the Board of Study.
 In this way you can contribute to the formal running of the programme.
-Programme Leaders will ensure that Board of Study papers are available to all students via the VLE and/or GSE website https://gse.cat.org.uk/index.php/about-us/policies-and-information.
+Programme Leaders will ensure that Board of Study papers are available to all students via the VLE.

+Please note that at CAT we call 'Board of Study' Academic Council.
 The student Course Reps will be sent information on the dates and times of Academic Council meetings when they are appointed.
-Course reps should contact their Programme Leader for more information about the Academic Council meetings.
-Minutes from Academic Council meetings are posted in Canvas > Information and Help under our Quality Documents pages.
+Course Reps should contact their Programme Leader for more information about the Academic Council meetings.
+Minutes from Academic Council meetings are posted in Teams in the Student Information Hub > Quality management (channel).